Effective date: March 8th, 2019

 Sovos does not currently collect Sensitive Personal Information.
 In the event that Sovos does receive Sensitive Personal Information, Sovos shall treat Sensitive Personal Information received from an individual the same as the individual would treat and identify it as Sensitive Personal Information.

 As you browse Sovos.com, advertising cookies will be placed on your computer so that we can understand what you are interested in.
 Our display advertising partner, Google AdWords, then enables us to present you with retargeting advertising on other sites based on your previous interaction with Sovos.com.

 The techniques our partners employ do not collect personal information such as your name, email address, postal address or telephone number.
 You can visit this page to opt out of AdWords and their partners’ targeted advertising.

-These third parties all either: (a) have subscribed to the Safe Harbor Principles, (b) adopted the Model Clauses, or (c) have a contractual obligation to Sovos which prohibits them from making any use of the data beyond what is required to fulfill their obligations to Sovos.
+These third parties all either: (a) have subscribed to the Privacy Shield Principles, (b) adopted the Model Clauses, or (c) have a contractual obligation to Sovos which prohibits them from making any use of the data beyond what is required to fulfill their obligations to Sovos.
 A list of these third parties is available upon request by contacting us at firstname.lastname@example.org.